Plum Village Monastery: Hamlets

 and three in the United States: Blue Cliff Monastery in Pine Bush, New York, Deer Park Monastery (Tu Viện Lộc Uyển) in Escondido, California, and Magnolia Grove Monastery in Batesville, Mississippi.

 There are also branches in Thailand and Hong Kong.

+Reports on sectarian aberrations

+Between 2018 and 2020, the MIVILUDES recorded 12 reports relating to the Plum Village and concerning sectarian aberrations.